ralstatman/PARE/README.md

 Subgroup analysis R code:

-   The R code below was used to conduct the subgroup analysis (large p - scenario 1, Section 3.1, Figure 1, Table 1).
+  &nbsp; The R code below was used to conduct the subgroup analysis (large p - scenario 1, Section 3.1, Figure 1, Table 1).

 Simulation R code: